timsankara/timsankara/README.md

-# 👋 Hi there!
-I'm Tim Sankara, a Research Engineer 🚀
+# Tim Sankara: AI Research Engineer

-Welcome to my coding space!
+## About Me

+I am Tim Sankara, a Research Engineer focused on AI safety and capabilities.
+My work involves deeply understanding AI research and finding the best ways to translate this research into practical, technical implementations.
+I am particularly passionate about creating tooling for research to enhance productivity and facilitate advancements in AI safety.

-## 👀 Technologies I Work With:
+## Technologies I Work With

-- 💻 JavaScript (React, Node)
-- 🐍 Python (ML intensive workloads)
+- Python (ML and data intensive workloads)
-- 🦀 Rust (Full eco-system)
+- Rust (Full ecosystem)
-- 💎 Solidity
+- JavaScript (React, Node)
+- Go (High-performance systems)
+- Cloud (AWS, Azure)

-## 🚀 Current Focus:
+## Current Focus

-🧠 **Technical AI Research & Engineering** at [Rookih.com](https://www.rookih.com)
+### Technical AI Engineering at [Rookih.com](https://www.rookih.com)

-🔍 Delving into the mysteries of AI!
-As a Research Engineer, I translate cutting-edge research papers into functional code.
-From exploring safety aspects to evaluating capabilities, I bring theoretical concepts into the practical world.

-## 📬 How to Reach Me:
+My work revolves around creating tooling for AI research with the aim of enhancing researcher productivity and streamlining processes.
+This involves deeply understanding AI research and translating theoretical concepts into practical, technical implementations.
+The core of my work lies at the intersection of AI capabilities and AI safety, ensuring that advancements in AI are both powerful and secure.

+## Collaboration

+### Partnering with Researchers

+I am actively looking to collaborate with researchers to improve their productivity and streamline their work processes.
+My focus is on building high-quality tools that facilitate research and make complex tasks more manageable.

+**If you are a researcher working on AI safety and need support in developing tools or translating theoretical concepts into practical applications, I would be delighted to work with you.**

+Anyone interested in collaborating or seeking assistance is encouraged to reach out.

+## Contact Information

-📧 Email:
+- Email:
   - tim.sankara@gmail.com
   - chimpy.the.dev@outlook.com

-💬 Open to meetings and offering advice on any tech-related topics!
-Don't hesitate to reach out.
+I am available for meetings and happy to provide advice on any tech-related topics.

-> Code like nobody's watching, traverse the pathways of creativity, and remember: diversity is the strength of every ecosystem! 👨‍💻

 <!---
-timsankara/timsankara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+timsankara/timsankara is a special repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->